TheOdinProject/curriculum/ruby/ruby.md

 ##### Exercises
+*Have you found any useful exercises that helped you get this stuff?
+Add them here!
+You can see how in our [section on How to Contribute](/contributing.md).*
 * Play around in IRB and just try multiplying and dividing and equating and comparing things to each other.
 Be creative until you have a good handle on things.
+*

 ##### Additional Resources
-* *Have you run across anything that's really helpful for learning this?
+*Have you run across anything that's really helpful for learning this?
 Add it here!
 You can see how in our [section on How to Contribute](/contributing.md).*
 *

 #### Objects and Methods